Best mattress retailers

 Discover which mattress retailers topped our survey, so you can avoid paying for a poor-quality product and a botched delivery.

-We've surveyed more than 3,500 UK mattress owners about their shopping experience, so we can reveal to you the best and worst shops to buy a new mattress.
+We've surveyed more than 3,700 UK mattress owners about their shopping experience, so we can reveal the best and worst places to buy a new mattress.

 Trying a mattress out in a shop and getting good advice is crucial to finding the best one for you.
 Our survey results will help you find a shop with great service that knows what they're talking about.